Julio Licinio

-Julio Licinio is an Australian American psychiatrist who is SUNY Distinguished Professor at State University of New York Upstate Medical University in Syracuse, New York.
+Julio Licinio is a Brazilian American psychiatrist who is SUNY Distinguished Professor at State University of New York Upstate Medical University in Syracuse, New York.
 He is simultaneously Matthew Flinders Distinguished Professor of Psychiatry at Flinders University in Adelaide.
 Licinio has been Senior Vice President for Academic and Health Affairs, as well as Executive Dean, College of Medicine.
 Licinio is the founding and current chief editor of three journals from Springer Nature, Molecular Psychiatry, Translational Psychiatry, and Discover Mental Health.

 His area of scientific expertise is precision medicine with a focus on pharmacogenomics, as well as the biology of depression, and he has edited books on both topics.
 He has also published research on translational psychiatry, as well as on obesity and the possible link between obesity, depression, and antidepressants.

 Education

 Licinio received his MD from the Federal University of Bahia in 1982 and completed an internship in internal medicine at the University of São Paulo from 1983 to 1984.
 He then moved to the United States and completed training in endocrinology at The University of Chicago, and psychiatry at Albert Einstein in the Bronx as well as at Weill Cornell Medical College.
 In 2009, Licinio moved to Australia, where he completed a PhD in psychiatry at Flinders University in 2017.
 Licinio is registered as a specialist in psychiatry by the Australian Health Practitioner Regulation Agency.

 He is board certified in psychiatry by the American Board of Psychiatry and Neurology and he is a Fellow of the Royal Australian and New Zealand College of Psychiatrists, the Australian Academy of Health and Medical Sciences (elected 2015), the American Psychiatric Association, and the American College of Neuropsychopharmacology.
 In May 2019 Licinio completed an MBA from the Samuel Curtis Johnson Graduate School of Management, Cornell University and an MS in Healthcare Leadership from Weill Cornell Graduate School of Medical Sciences.